Josh-Sharples/Back-End-API/README.md

 npm run seed
 ```
 -------------------------------------------------------------
-<h2>Environmant Variables:</h2>
+<h2>Environment Variables:</h2>

-In order to run this API sucessfully, you would need to set up 2 .env. files & the required PGDATABASE's within the files.
+In order to run this API successfully, you would need to set up two '.env' files and the required 'PGDATABASE' entries within those files.
 This enables you to successfully connect to the two databases locally:

 1. .env.development -------------->  PGDATABASE=nc_news